 What Every Couple Needs to Know

 This is definitely not a rule book.
-I created this guide to help make your engagement session experience something you’ll look back fondly on for years and years to come.
+I created this guide to help make your engagement session experience something you’ll look back fondly on for years to come.
 At the end of the day, though, the location you choose and the outfits you select won’t matter nearly as much as the memories you make together.
 Your future marriage is the most important thing to me, and I want your engagement session to be a time for you to just be yourselves and enjoy this time!
 Have fun together.
 Laugh a lot.
+Love on one another.
 And I’ll take care of the rest!

 CHOOSING TIME & DATE

 I LOVE natural light because it allows us to create images that feel fresh, timeless and natural.
 We will begin all engagement sessions about 90 minutes before sunset, during “the golden hour" when the light is the dreamiest.
 There’s just something intimate about that warm, romantic sunset light!
 Remember the sun sets much earlier in the cooler months and much later in the warmer months, so make sure you factor that in when choosing your engagement session date, especially if you’re taking time off work or have evening plans afterward.